 - the 3-digit card security number that appears on the back of the card

-- the last four digits of your social security number or Individual Taxpayer Identification Number (ITIN).
+- the last four digits of your social security number (or ITIN).

 - During the activation process, you’ll be asked to create a personal identification number (PIN).
 The PIN can be used to make ATM withdrawals and PIN purchases

-- Once the card is activated, you'll be given the account balance and may begin using the card immediately.
+- Once the card is activated, you’ll be given the account balance and may begin using it immediately.

 How to Use Your Debit Card